-- 1. Air-impermeable spray foam products shall be permitted to be applied without additional joint seals. - 2 For ducts having a static pressure classification of less than 2 inches of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams, and locking-type joints and seams of other than the snap-lock and button-lock types.
+- Air-impermeable spray foam products shall be permitted to be applied without additional joint seals. - 2 For ducts having a static pressure classification of less than 2 inches of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams, and locking-type joints and seams of other than the snap-lock and button-lock types.

 R403.3.2.1 Sealed air handler.
 Air handlers shall have a manufacturer's designation for an air leakage of no more than 2 percent of the design air flow rate when tested in accordance with ASHRAE 193.

 R403.3.3 Duct testing (Mandatory).
 Ducts shall be pressure tested to determine air leakage by one of the following methods:

-- Rough-in test: Total leakage shall be measured with a pressure differential of 0.1 inch w.g.
+- 1. Rough-in test: Total leakage shall be measured with a pressure differential of 0.1 inch w.g.
 (25 Pa) across the system, including the manufacturer's air handler enclosure if installed at the time of the test.
-All registers shall be taped or otherwise sealed during the test. - Postconstruction test: Total leakage shall be measured with a pressure differential of 0.1 inch w.g.
+All registers shall be taped or otherwise sealed during the test. - 2.
+Postconstruction test: Total leakage shall be measured with a pressure differential of 0.1 inch w.g.
 (25 Pa) across the entire system, including the manufacturer's air handler enclosure.
 Registers shall be taped or otherwise sealed during the test.

-Exception: A duct air leakage test shall not be required where the ducts and air handlers -are located entirely within the building thermal envelope.
+Exception: A duct air leakage test shall not be required where the ducts and air handlers are located entirely within the building thermal envelope.

-A written report of the results of the test shall be signed by the party conducting the testan individual certified as either a Building Performance Institute (BPI) Heating Professional or Air Conditioning/Heat Pump Professional, a Home Energy Rating System (HERS) Energy Rater or HERS Field Inspector- and provided to the code official code official or other authority having jurisdiction.
+A written report of the results of the test shall be signed by an individual certified as either a Building Performance Institute (BPI) Heating Professional or Air Conditioning/Heat Pump Professional, a Home Energy Rating System (HERS) Energy Rater or HERS Field Inspector or a Vermont Public Service Department approved duct leakage tester, and provided to the code official or other authority having jurisdiction, where one exists, and to the Public Service Department along with the RBES certificate upon completion of the construction project.